elementor/elementor/docs/core/base/document.md

 A new type of document can be used in order to create special functionality for it.

-For example, an `Header` in Elementor Pro is a new type of document that knows to appear in the header of the site.
+For example, a `Header` in Elementor Pro is a new type of document that knows to appear in the header of the site.

-A new document type should be created by extending the `Elementor\Base\Document` class, and define his type and the post type it will be used in.
+A new document type should be created by extending the `Elementor\Base\Document` class, and defining its type and the post type it will be used in.

+#### Example:
 ```php
 class Article extends \Elementor\Core\Base\Document {
 	public static function get_type() {